justinribeiro/toggle-tooltip/README.md

 # toggle-tooltip

-An accessible, fast, and WCAG 2.1 compliant toggle style tooltip using role=status.
+An accessible, fast, and WCAG 2.1 compliant toggle style tooltip web component using role=status.

+## Features
+1. WCAG 2.1 compliant:
+2. Fast: no jank repaint (turn on paint flashing in DevTools...nada)
+3. Screen reader friendly (interaction model allows explicit feedback)
+4. Supports optional hover (which is also compliant with WCAG 1.4.3)
+5. Basic styling with CSS custom properties

 ## Demo /  Screen Reader
 To see the tooltip in action within JAWS 2020, see